dcunited001/dcunited001.github.io/_drafts/5000bc-reincarnation.md

       - much of this wasn't at the conscious level. people didn't sit around and ponder these questions, per se. it was moreso the outcome of their reaction to events like this.

+###

+- plan to segment society across the ages (geographically and across various social dimensions)
+  - this is described elsewhere in my drafts (above and in the 'ephemeral' article)
+  - if there is a large population that is shielded from the study of a large body of arts, reincarnation would be easier to identify, if it existed (and wasn't just rebirth)
+  - this idea allows for another event-driven plan to discover reincarnations in these shielded populations
+    - i.e. in 17th century, find people outside the west who could quickly learn to play harpsicoord, etc